Wilsy99/Backtest.jl/TESTING.md

 ### When adding a new component

-Follow the same phase order: write a reference test first, then `@inferred`, then properties, then edge cases, then hook it into an integration test.
+Follow the same phase order: write a reference test first, then `@inferred`, then properties, then edge cases, then hook it into an integration test, then check allocations on any new kernels.
 This applies to every new indicator, side, event, label, or future module.